 Email Me the Recipe!

-Just look at the reviews on these super green smoothie recipes for proof: Kale Smoothie, Cleansing Apple Avocado Smoothie, 4 Ingredient Mango Green Smoothie, and Strawberry Spinach Smoothie!
+Want more green smoothie recipes?
+I’ve got ’em!
+Try my Kale Smoothie, Cleansing Apple Avocado Smoothie, 4 Ingredient Mango Green Smoothie, Avocado Smoothie, and Strawberry Spinach Smoothie next.

 You’ll find the full list of ingredients in the recipe card below, but here are some notes to keep in mind.